ojitha/ojitha.github.io/_posts/2023-04-28-Lambda-calculus.md

 maths: true
 ---

 This is a short description of lambda calculus.
 Lambda calculus is the smallest programming language that is capable of variable substitution and a single function definition scheme.
-Haskell is the functional programming language based on lambda calculus which I am going to explore.
+Haskell is the functional programming language based on lambda calculus, which I will explore.
 I already explained how to use [VSCode for Haskell Development](https://ojitha.blogspot.com/2023/04/vscode-for-haskell-development.html){:target="_blank"} to support the code listed here.

 <!--more-->